Johann Strauss celebrated his 200th birthday in 2025 and Vienna honoured the King of the Waltz with a year’s worth of activities.

 Get closer to Strauss…

-Finally, this page lists various locations in Vienna associated with Strauss’s life and music should you wish to follow in his footsteps.
+Finally, my summary page lists various locations in Vienna associated with Strauss’s life and music should you wish to follow in his footsteps.